 International Student Health Insurance

-Please be aware that there are significant changes to the health insurance plan and cost associated with the plan for the 2013-2014 academic years.
-Please visit the Health Insurance webpage frequently for changes as we transition from the previous insurance carrier to Academic Health Plans (AHP).
+Please be aware that there are significant changes to the student university health insurance plan and cost associated with the plan for the 2014-2015 academic years.
+You may find information about the university plan at Academic Health Plans .

-All international students (any student that is not a U.S. citizen or lawful permanent resident) are required to have the Texas A&M University System Student Health Insurance Plan (SSHIP).
+All international students (any student that is not a U.S. citizen or lawful permanent resident) are required to have the Texas A&M University System Student Health Insurance Plan (SSHIP) while enrolled at the university.
 The plan is mandatory and charged to an international student’s tuition and fee statement.
-The cost for the 2013/ 2014 academic year is $1277.
-Half of the total cost will appear on the fall billing statement and the 2nd half will appear on the spring billing statement.
-Students are automatically enrolled in the plan and are covered from Aug.
-17, 2013 thru Aug.
-16, 2014.
-Students may request a waiver of SSHIP if they meet the waiver requirements listed below:
+Charges will be added to the student billing statement on the first calss day or soon afterwards.

 - Student is sponsored by the United States government;